kyranf/robotarmyfactorio/README.md

-# Robot Army mod for Factorio V0.12.35
+# Robot Army mod for Factorio V0.13

 ## Version
-0.1.4,
+0.1.41,
-Known to be compatible with Factorio v0.12.35.
-NOTE: this will break for 0.13 and a hotfix will be released soon after 0.13 comes out.
+Known to be compatible with Factorio v0.13

 ## Description